 Culturally, Ireland has many fascinating experiences on offer.
-Being the home of the infamous titanic, the city of Belfast offers an engrossing exhibition that even features an authentic titanic trail, in which visitors can witness the typical daily lives of ship-builders, even getting the chance to attempt Morse code in a recreated post office from the year 1912, and watching silent movies to further enhance the experience.
+Being the home of the infamous titanic, the city of Belfast offers a fascinating exhibition that even features an authentic titanic trail, in which visitors can witness the typical daily lives of ship-builders, even getting the chance to attempt Morse code in a recreated post office from the year 1912, and watching silent movies to further enhance the experience.
 Meanwhile, the exhibitions of Dublinia offer a similar cultural experience as it recreates medieval Dublin in fascinating detail.

-Dublin also boasts a number of beaches to enjoy, as visitors may look to enjoy a day of relaxation or beach activities.
+Dublin also boasts several beaches to enjoy, as visitors may look to enjoy a day of relaxation or beach activities.
 One of the many beaches, Dollymount Strand, also boasts a nature reserve in its hinterland, with its ecological diversity achieving recognition as a UNESCO biosphere.
 Tourists will revel in the natural vibrancy of the environment as they sunbathe and swim on the beaches of this captivating capital.

-Food-wise, Ireland has endless restaurants on offer, with food spanning a broad range of cultures including Indian, Chinese, English and American cuisine.
-The mellow Blue Bar is situated next to a picturesque beach, and is perfect for visitors looking to satisfy an appetite developed after a long day of swimming and fun on the seaside.
+Food-wise, Ireland has endless restaurants on offer, with food spanning a broad range of cultures, including Indian, Chinese, English, and American cuisine.
+The mellow Blue Bar is situated next to a picturesque beach and is perfect for visitors looking to satisfy an appetite developed after a long day of swimming and fun on the seaside.

-Ireland features such a broad range of attractions and activities to enjoy that visitors would never be at a loss of things to do; its nightlife, cultural heritage, natural prestige and gastronomic proficiency all contribute to an incredible holiday destination that anyone would enjoy.
+Ireland features such a broad range of attractions and activities to enjoy that visitors would never be at a loss of things to do; its nightlife, cultural heritage, natural prestige, and gastronomic proficiency all contribute to an incredible holiday destination that anyone would enjoy.